 Cryptography, the art of secure communication, is another area where the least common multiple (LCM) has a significant role.
 Modern cryptographic systems rely on complex mathematical principles to encrypt and decrypt data, ensuring that sensitive information remains protected from unauthorized access.

 One important application of LCM in cryptography is in the generation of cryptographic keys.
-Many cryptographic algorithms require the use of large prime numbers, and the LCM can be used to generate these numbers efficiently.
+Practically speaking, many cryptographic algorithms require the use of large prime numbers, and the LCM can be used to generate these numbers efficiently.
 By selecting appropriate prime factors and computing their LCM, cryptographers can create keys that are both secure and practical for use in real-world applications.

 LCM is also used in certain types of encryption schemes.
-For example, in lattice-based cryptography, which is considered a promising approach for post-quantum cryptography (cryptography that is resistant to attacks from quantum computers), LCM is used in the construction of lattices that form the basis of the encryption scheme.
+As an example, in lattice-based cryptography, which is considered a promising approach for post-quantum cryptography (cryptography that is resistant to attacks from quantum computers), LCM is used in the construction of lattices that form the basis of the encryption scheme.

 Professional Insights